VP of Student Success

 Administrative Scope & Institutional Politics

 Elite universities like Rice operate as complex, decentralized bureaucracies.
-As the VP of Student Success, you are caught between the Provost’s aggressive graduation targets and the reality of the advising staff on the ground.
-You will be tasked with driving data-backed retention metrics while navigating faculty politics, managing a massive budget, and addressing the growing campus mental health crisis without exposing the university to legal risk.
+The stakes here are currently amplified by Rice’s ongoing, multi-year strategic expansion of its undergraduate enrollment and residential college system.
+As the VP of Student Success, you are caught between the Provost’s aggressive graduation targets for this expanding, diversifying student body and the operational realities of the advising staff on the ground.
+You will be tasked with driving data-backed retention metrics while navigating faculty politics, managing a substantial budget, and addressing the growing campus mental health crisis without exposing the university to legal risk.

 Core Directives & Advising Operations

 • Advising Leadership: Direct the university-wide academic advising strategy, standardizing protocols across all colleges.
-(Elena’s Note: Standardizing anything across independent academic departments is a political minefield.
-Expect heavy resistance from tenured faculty and deans who prefer their own legacy systems.)
+This requires navigating heavy resistance from tenured faculty and deans accustomed to their own legacy systems.

-• Retention Architecture: Design and execute targeted intervention programs for at-risk student populations.
-(Elena’s Note: “Targeted interventions” means relying heavily on predictive data to identify who will drop out before they do.
-You are managing the university’s retention metrics, which directly impact its national prestige.)
+• Retention Architecture: Design and execute targeted intervention programs for at-risk student populations, relying heavily on predictive data to identify drop-out risks and protect the university’s national prestige metrics.

-• Counseling Integration: Partner with campus mental health and career services.
-(Elena’s Note: Campus counseling centers are overwhelmed nationwide.
-You will have to bridge the gap between academic failure and clinical mental health crises, determining where academic support ends and clinical intervention begins.)
+• Counseling Integration: Partner with campus mental health and career services, bridging the critical gap between academic failure and clinical crises.

-• Data-Driven Resource Allocation: Analyze student performance metrics to deploy advising resources.
+• Data-Driven Resource Allocation: Analyze student performance metrics to strategically deploy advising resources across decentralized departments.

-• Policy Development: Draft and implement academic policies that remove institutional barriers to graduation.
+• Policy Development: Draft and implement academic policies that systematically remove institutional barriers to graduation.

 Academic & Administrative Prerequisites

-• Educational Background: Doctorate (Ph.D. or Ed.D.) in Higher Education Administration, Counseling, or a related field.
+• Educational Background: Doctorate (Ph.D. or Ed.D.) in Higher Education Administration, Counseling, or a closely related field.

-• Leadership Experience: Minimum of 10 years of progressive leadership experience in academic advising or student affairs.
-(Elena’s Note: They want a battle-tested administrator who has already survived the bureaucratic grind of a major university and knows how to manage up to a Board of Trustees.)
+• Leadership Experience: Minimum of 10 years of progressive leadership experience in academic advising or student affairs, demonstrating the ability to survive the bureaucratic grind of a major university and manage up to a Board of Trustees.

 Total Rewards & Institutional Benefits